ixugo/nsqite/README.md

 ### Transactional Messages

-Database-based implementation, supporting GORM, with transactional message publishing, consisting of producers and consumers.
+Database-based implementation, supporting GORM/PGX..., with transactional message publishing, consisting of producers and consumers.

 Use cases:
 + Monolithic or distributed architecture